Blockchains-Download/Blockchains-Download.github.io/bitcoin/index.md

 ## Configure Pruned Mode

-Bitcoin Portable can be configured for pruned mode by creating an ANSI text file called [Bitcoin.conf](Bitcoin.conf) in your BitcoinPortable\Data\Bitcoin directory with a single line reading prune=2200 and nothing else.
+Bitcoin Portable can be configured for pruned mode by creating an ANSI text file called [bitcoin.conf](bitcoin.conf) in your BitcoinPortable\Data\Bitcoin directory with a single line reading prune=2200 and nothing else.
 For a local Bitcoin client, download the file to %APPDATA%\Bitcoin, usually located at C:\Users\YourUsername\AppData\Roaming\Bitcoin